Deepak-Rauta/AI_Engineer_Internship/README.md

 3. **Context Retrieval** → From documents or web
 4. **Gemini AI Processing** → Generate intelligent responses
 5. **Response Mode** → Concise or detailed output

-Thought for 4sI'll help you create a comprehensive chatbot project with RAG capabilities using the specified tech stack.
-Let me start by creating a flow chart to visualize the architecture, then build the entire project.

-Created RAG chatbot projectv1I've created a comprehensive RAG chatbot project with all the requested features.
-Here's what I've built:

 ## **Project Overview**